 You also don’t need to spend 2 days cooking this soup, but I believe all good things take time.
 The slow cooker is your friend here – low and slow to make your life easier and the flavours meld into something worth lingering over when the nights are long and cold.

 This is a dish where leftovers get better, so freeze in portions for an easy lunch in the weeks to come.

-- Add the vegetables and peas and bring the soup to the boil.
-Simmer until the vegetables are cooked and the peas have become mushy (30 – 60 minutes) or 6 hours on low in the slow cooker.
-Season to taste and serve.
+- Add the vegetables and split peas and bring the soup to the boil.
+Simmer until the vegetables are cooked and the peas have become mushy (30 – 60 minutes).
+Season to taste.